welcloud-io/wio-from-diagram-to-code-with-amazon-q-developer/README.md

 # Prerequisites

-I assume that you are running on Ubuntu 22-04 linux
+I assume that you are running on Ubuntu 22-04 linux, but the instructions below can be adapted to you environment.

 ## Install & start VS Code